devagrawal09/jev-code/README.md

 export TYPESAFE_API_KEY="<your TypeSafe API key>"
 ```

-**Example.** An agent was asked to fix a crash.
-It did, but it also skipped the test and removed an assertion.
+**Example.** A change intended to fix a crash also skipped a test and removed an assertion.
 Inside that repository:

 ```sh